Ihtheram/CS_Study_Docs/Tell me about a Project.md

 ## Title: Building a Full-Stack Website with Java, React, and Spring Boot

 Hi!
-My name is Ihtheram Chowdhury, and I'm excited to share my experience working on a full-stack website project with a team of four.
+My name is Ihtheram Chowdhury, and I'm excited to share my experience working on a full-stack website project.
 Right now, I'll walk you through the architecture, technologies used, challenges faced, and future enhancements.

 ---